apache/incubator-brooklyn/brooklyn-docs/guide/start/blueprints.md

  $ vagrant up byon1 byon2 byon3 byon4
 {% endhighlight %}

-The location in "myapp.yaml" can then be replaced with the following YAML to launch using these.
+The location in "myapp.yaml" can now be replaced with the following YAML to launch using these vagrant servers.

 {% highlight yaml %}
 location: